The Path to Parenthood: Exploring Your Options

 What Is Egg Donation?

-Egg donation involves using eggs from a healthy, screened donor to create embryos through in vitro fertilization (IVF).
+Egg donation uses eggs from a prescreened donor to create embryos through IVF.
 The intended parent’s partner or a sperm donor provides the sperm.
-The resulting embryos are transferred into the intended mother's uterus or a gestational surrogate.
-This allows intended parents to experience pregnancy, childbirth, and early bonding, even if they cannot use their own eggs.
+The resulting embryos are transferred into the intended mother’s uterus or a gestational surrogate.
+This allows intended parents to experience pregnancy and childbirth even when they cannot use their own eggs.

 What Is Embryo Donation?

-An embryo is the earliest stage of human development, and it forms when an egg (oocyte) is fertilized by sperm.
-After fertilization, the embryo begins dividing and developing—typically reaching the blastocyst stage around five to six days later, when it’s often transferred into the intended parent or surrogate’s uterus during an IVF cycle.
+An embryo forms when an egg is fertilized by sperm.
+After fertilization, the embryo develops over five to six days to reach the blastocyst stage, when it can be transferred into the uterus during an IVF cycle.

-Embryo donation involves receiving embryos that were previously created by another family through IVF but are no longer needed for their own use.
-While there is no genetic connection to the intended parents, embryo donation is often a more affordable and accessible option, especially for those who cannot use their own eggs or sperm.
+Embryo donation involves receiving embryos that were created by another family through IVF but are no longer needed for their own use.
+There is no genetic connection to the intended parents, but you carry the pregnancy and give birth.
+Embryo donation is typically more affordable and faster than egg donation, making it a strong option for families who cannot use their own eggs or sperm.

-- Genetic Connection: Egg donation allows for a genetic connection between the intended parent’s sperm source and the resulting child, while embryo donation does not offer a genetic link to either intended parent.
+- Genetic connection: Egg donation allows a genetic link between the sperm source and the child.
+Embryo donation does not provide a genetic link to either intended parent.

-- Donor Selection: Intended parents using egg donation can select a donor based on specific characteristics, such as physical features, education, or personal values.
-Embryo donation typically involves selecting from pre-created embryo profiles with fewer customization options.
+- Donor selection: With egg donation, you select a donor based on specific characteristics.
+Embryo donation involves choosing from pre-created embryo profiles with fewer customization options.

-- Timeline: Embryo donation generally offers a quicker path to embryo transfer since the embryos are already created and stored.
-Egg donation involves synchronizing cycles or coordinating fertilization and embryo development before transfer.
+- Timeline: Embryo donation is generally faster since the embryos already exist.
+Egg donation requires coordinating donor screening, stimulation, and retrieval before fertilization.

-- Cost Considerations: Embryo donation is typically more cost-effective than egg donation because it bypasses the need for donor stimulation, retrieval, and fertilization procedures.
+- Cost: Embryo donation is typically more affordable because it bypasses donor stimulation, retrieval, and fertilization.

-- Legal and Emotional Aspects: Egg donation often involves direct contracts with the donor.
-In contrast, embryo donation may include varying levels of disclosure or anonymity depending on the original donor family’s preferences.
+- Legal and emotional considerations: Egg donation involves direct contracts with the donor.
+Embryo donation may include varying levels of disclosure or anonymity depending on the donating family’s preferences.

 What About Surrogacy?

-Surrogacy is an essential option for intended parents who are unable to carry a pregnancy themselves.
-It can complement both egg and embryo donation pathways and is often part of the journey for families with medical complications, uterine conditions, or same-sex male couples.
+Surrogacy is an option for intended parents who cannot carry a pregnancy themselves, including those with medical conditions, uterine complications, or same-sex male couples.
 In gestational surrogacy, the surrogate carries an embryo created using donor eggs and the intended parent’s or donor’s sperm, or a donated embryo.
-This allows intended parents to experience parenthood even when pregnancy isn’t physically possible.
+If you are considering surrogacy, we can connect you with reputable agencies and support you through the coordination.

 The team was amazing from start to finish.
 I recently finished retrieval with a donor and now in the middle of the Surrogacy process.
 As a first time parent the company walked me through the process, was very responsive to my questions, had a lot of options of great experienced donors and overall supportive.
 Would recommend them especially for families of color and LGBTQ.